 With thousands of climbers shooting for the summit of Mount Whitney every year, the Forest Service implemented a permit system to help keep the numbers in check.
-It’s a lottery system that can be frustrating to navigate.
+It’s a lottery system, similar to other camping destinations in California, that can be frustrating to navigate.
 But with a little planning, a little patience, and some sound advice, you can increase your chances of security Mount Whitney permits.

 How to Secure Mount Whitney Permits

 Since it’s a lottery system, securing Mount Whitney permits does involve some luck.
 In the 2019 drawing for Mount Whitney permits in late March, the Forest Service received more than 18,800 applications requesting spots for 84,000 people.
 Only 34 percent of applicants — 5,651 team leaders — received their preferred dates.
 In all, roughly two-thirds of applicants were unsuccessful, mostly because the dates they requested were very popular ones, though about 625 were disqualified.

 Knowing that the chances are slim to begin with, it’s important to stack the deck in your favor by submitting the proper application for the right permit at the right time to gain one of these coveted spots.

 Two Types of Mount Whitney Permits